-Knowing where you stand with each client will allow you to better personalize your marketing and get more return on your investment.
+Knowing where you stand with each customer will allow you to better personalize your marketing and get more return on your investment.

-That’s where segmenting your list comes in.
-While there are many ways you can organize your list, one of the most effective is to categorize your clients by their current position in your sales funnel.
+That’s why it’s important to segment your clients.
+While there are many ways you can organize your list, one of the most effective ways is to categorize your clients by their position in your sales funnel.